dockersamples/msbuild-2025-docker-qualcomm-lab/3-building-multi-platform-images/README.md

     This will build the `linux/arm64` build natively and use emulation for all non-native platforms.

-4. Now, try to inspect the image for the `linux/amd64` variant.
+3. Now, try to inspect the image for the `linux/amd64` variant.
 You should now see the image exists:

     ```bash
-    docker image inspect --platform linux/amd64 genai-app
+    docker image ls --filter reference=sample-app --tree
+    ```

+    You should now see output similar to the following:

+    ```console
+    IMAGE                ID             DISK USAGE   CONTENT SIZE   EXTRA
+    sample-app:latest    cce0552e8806        303MB          115MB
+    ├─ linux/amd64       bc295296349f       57.8MB         57.8MB
+    └─ linux/arm64       79fe963eee0a        245MB         57.4MB
     ```

 ## Appendix A: Advanced multi-stage builds